sgalella-mikirubio-repo/PopCornAgent/README.md

 # PopCornAgent

-PopCorn is a proof of concenpt of a Movie recommendation agent.
+PopCorn is a proof of concept of a Movie recommendation agent.

 It includes 30 movies and retrieves online information of them from IMDb